autonity/autonity.py/README.md

 If there is a new contract to include, add a new target to `Makefile` and a new factory function to `autonity/factory.py` and `autonity/__init__.py`.

+If an external/public function has an `only*` modifier that restricts usage by end-users, then add an exclusion in the Makefile.
+Examples of such modifiers are `onlyAutonity`, `onlyProtocol`, `onlyAccountability`, `onlyStabilizer`, etc.

 ## Contributing

 To contribute a non-critical bug fix, please open a pull request against the